Gaiaocho/gaiaocho.github.io/_posts/2025-08-21-NRF52840-Power-management-and-Radio.md

 - RTC Wake-on
 - Wake in Debug Interface mode

-Most of this can be controlled from the RESETREAS register.
+Most of this can be controlled from the `RESETREAS` register.

 #### Wake Up Sources
+These are the various ways the system can come out of a low power mode.

 - WIC wake up interrupt controller.
 - Analog or digital wake up pin in the power supply system.